SpeedyWeather/SpeedyWeather.jl/docs/src/custom_netcdf_output.md

 @kwdef struct VerticalVelocityOutput <: SpeedyWeather.AbstractOutputVariable
     name::String = "w"
     unit::String = "s^-1"
-    long_name::String = "vertical velocity"
+    long_name::String = "vertical velocity dσ/dt"
     dims_xyzt::NTuple{4, Bool} = (true, true, true, true) end
 ```

 By default (using the `@kwdef` macro) we set the dimensions in `dims_xyzt`
 to 4D because the vertical velocity is a 3D variable that we want to output
 on every time step.
-So while it is a required field for every output variable
+So while `dims_xyzt` is a required field for every output variable
 you should not actually change it as it is an inherent property of the output
 variable.